Virtual Office Address for GST and Company Registration

 These documents are typically categorized based on whether they are provided by the virtual office provider or by the business applicant.

-Documents from the Virtual Office Provider
+Documents from the Virtual Space Provider

 • No Objection Certificate (NOC): A No Objection Certificate is a document from the property owner permitting the use of their address for business registration.